 Let’s face it, sales is not a solo sport.
 Without marketing, pre-sales, architects, post-sales, customer success, or sales development, a salesperson has a slim chance of being super successful.

 Support matters in their success and they will be very interested in who’s on the team and how the team members interact and collaborate to win new business.

 Websites and marketing materials that appear to be from 1999 turn off talented salespeople.

 Finding a good boss is essential.
 Because selling is full of stressful situations, every salesperson wants a boss they feel comfortable with.
 If sales leadership is volatile, difficult, or extraordinarily particular, it can be hard to attract people who aren’t in desperate need of a job.

 Top salespeople won’t waste their time evaluating a job opportunity if the sales leader has obvious fatal flaws.

 Selling follows the product lifecycle.
 Eventually, if you stay with a solution for too long, it becomes commoditized.
 Most software salespeople aren’t interested in selling commodities.

 They are looking for products that solve problems in ways that haven’t been solved before.
 This means they will be bringing new solutions to customers who haven’t yet experienced the value of solving the problem.

-If a salesperson is selling a solutions that’s further along in the product life-cycle, then they want to work for a company that continues to invest in their solution.
+If a salesperson is selling more mature solutions, then they want to work for a company that continues to invest in their solution.
 It’s more difficult to win new business when your solution hasn’t been changed or updated in a few years.

 Sales Talent or Sales Training?